haxtheweb/edtechjoker/draft-outline.md

 ## HAX Camp PSU May 9/10
 All projects would be welcome additions to discuss at HAX camp, a free event for students and industry to meet around frontend web skills -- https://www.eventbrite.com/e/hax-camp-web-components-all-the-things-tickets-288109562457

+# Week 11
+## Tues
+- I'll review the 6 project sites for what work was generated Tues and offer feedback / discuss in class
+- Front end team should start experimenting with how to build the front end piece to this
+- API people should be researching Open API specification, naming the "end points" and listing out what data is required
+- Back end team should start experimenting with Express based end points / vercel more directly.
+Reading the docs, reverse engineering the IST demo space I created as a boilerplate for learning about all this.